-The porcelain insulator around the center electrode of the spark plug should be a medium-to-light tan (the ideal color when the vehicle is ridden normally).
+Check that the porcelain insulator around the center electrode of the spark plug is a medium-tolight tan (the ideal color when the motorcycle is ridden normally).

 If the spark plug shows a distinctly different color, the engine could be defective.
 Do not attempt to diagnose such problems yourself.
-Instead, have a Yamaha dealer check the vehicle.
+Instead, have a Yamaha dealer check the motorcycle.

-If the spark plug shows signs of electrode erosion and excessive carbon or other deposits, it should be replaced.
+Check the spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.

-Specified spark plug: BR9ES (NGK)
+Specified spark plug: NGK BR9 FS

+To install the spark plug

-Before installing a spark plug, the spark plug gap should be measured with a wire thickness gauge and, if necessary, adjusted to specification.
+Measure the spark plug gap with a wire thickness gauge and, if necessary, adjust the gap to specification.

-Spark plug gap: 0,6 ~ 0,7 mm (0,023~0,027 in)
+Spark plug gap:

+0.6 ~ 0.7 mm (0.023 ~ 0.027 in)

-Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads.
+2. Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads.